 Filmer got to stay fueled up.
 I wanted to ask you guys about support and motivation.
 Not a lot of videos come out in Estonia and the Baltics in general.
 What do you think, what are the main reasons for that?
 Do people need more support, or no one cares about filming street parts etc?

 R: Could be a lot of reasons, the fact that there is always almost no support is a main issue.
-But I think it will get further in the future.
+But I think it will get better in the future.

 M: Yep, that’s the one thing.
 I believe Instagram has also something to do with it unfortunately.